 “Ask them probing questions,” advises Linda Karlin.
 “Give them space to share their opinions.
 Make it okay for them to ask questions if they don’t understand what’s going on.”

 As parents, we often walk a line between imparting our values to our children and allowing them to find their own values, even if we may sometimes disagree with them.
-Read how to communicate your values to your tween or teen in age-appropriate ways that help them grow.
+Learning to communicate effectively with your teen in age-appropriate ways can make a real difference in how they process and develop their own sense of self.

 Learn more about YouthFirst’s Impact Year program and check out our list of upcoming events and advocacy projects.